 Now that it is somewhat clear about the differences between online and offline signature, one may wonder how to make an electronic signature and if the online signature looks exactly similar to your offline signature, well, no, it does not.

-In the same context, any intent to manipulate the document or the electronic signature is recorded making it easy to find the source of such fraud.
+Similarly, any intent to manipulate the document or the electronic signature is recorded making it easy to find the source of such fraud.

-This is clearly a progression from the physical signature which has been forged with an intent of malice throughout its usage.
+Therefore, this is clearly a progression from the physical signature which has been forged with an intent of malice throughout its usage.

-More progressively, the fact that a person from Mumbai (or even Miami for that matter) can access a document that needs to be validated in Bangalore with just an internet enabled device and an Aadhaar linked phone number and not actually go through the hassle of courier service or travel for this reason makes online signatures an undeniable part of our future.
+More progressively, the fact that a person from Mumbai (or even Miami for that matter) can access a document that needs to be validated in Bangalore with just an internet-enabled device and an Aadhaar linked phone number and not actually go through the hassle of courier service or travel for this reason makes online signatures an undeniable part of our future.